Click HERE for Important Information for Licensees struggling with mental health or substance abuse issues

-A Restricted Permit I allows you to induce only conscious sedation by parenteral, enteral, or rectal routes at a specific location.
-(This does not include the usual and customary pre-operative oral sedation.)
+A Restricted Permit I allows you to induce only conscious sedation by parenteral, enteral, or rectal routes, as well as nitrous oxide inhalation, at a specific location.
+(This does not prohibit the usual and customary pre-operative oral sedation.)

 If you hold a Restricted Permit I, you are not allowed to induce: